Timon and Pumbaa: The Lion King II: Simba's Pride

 It is unclear whether Timon and Pumbaa have taken up residence at Pride Rock, or just make frequent visits.
 They serve as aides to Simba and are often called upon to protect his adventurous daughter Kiara, replacing Zazu's role as babysitters.
 Despite being bumbling, Simba trusts them to look after Kiara and does not blame them when Kiara escapes as Kiara is known to do so.

 A few years later when a now adolescent Kiara goes on her first hunt, they are hired to make sure she won't get hurt.
 Furious that Simba broke his promise to let her hunt alone, Kiara leaves the Pride Lands to hunt outside the boundary.
 Timon and Pumbaa also teach Kovu how to have fun after he forgets due to years of indoctrination in hatred.
-When Kovu's pride, the Outsiders, ambush Simba, Timon is on Simba's side instantly, not even wanting to hear Kovu's explanation.
-Afterwards, they discover that Kiara has left Pride Rock (having left to find Kovu) and reveal this to Simba, much to the latter's annoyance as he had forbidden Kiara to leave Pride Rock in order to stop her from seeing Kovu again.
+After Kovu's pride, the Outsiders, ambush Simba, and Nuka’s death, Timon is on Kiara and Zazu’s side instantly, not even wanting to hear Kovu's explanation.
+Afterwards, they carry Simba back and discover that Kiara has left Pride Rock (having left to find Kovu) and reveal this to Simba, much to the latter's annoyance as he had forbidden Kiara to leave Pride Rock in order to stop her from seeing Kovu again.
 Timon and Pumbaa later assist Simba and his pride in the battle against Kovu's vengeful and bitter mother Zira, and the Outsiders, but get chased off and trapped by a group of Outsider lionesses, until Timon threatens to use Pumbaa's tail as a gun and use his gas on them causing them to flee in fear.
-When Simba tries to make peace with Zira after Kiara convinces him that both prides "were one", he uses the same advice Timon and Pumbaa gave him when he was a cub (put the past behind you) showing how much he had learned from his old friends.
+When Simba tries to make peace with Zira after Kiara convinces him that both prides "were one", he uses the same advice Timon and Pumbaa gave him when he was a cub, showing how much he had learned from his old friends.

 Timon and Pumbaa then return to Pride Rock with the pride and witness Kiara marry Kovu.